mightyjoe781/simple_skins/readme.md

 Change log:

+- 0.6 - Updated to use Minetest 0.4.16 functions
 - 0.5 - Added compatibility with default sfinv inventory, disabled /skin command for now
 - 0.4 - Added /skin command to set player skin, no longer dependent on Inventory+, also /setskin command for server admin to set custom skins for player.
 - 0.3 - Now works with Minetest 0.4.10+